michael105/michael105.github.io/index.md

 - Firstly, my algorithm is in most cases about 50% faster than, e.g., gnu glibc sort(quicksort), but also faster than other approaches.
 But I don't remember exactly, I should reinvestigate the results again..
-- Although my algorithm utilizes a conquer and divide approach; for datasets below, say, 10MB, parallelization doesn't give much of an advantage.
-The syncronization overhead is to expensive;
+- Although the algorithm utilizes a conquer and divide approach; for datasets below, say, 10 or 100MB, parallelization doesn't give much of an advantage.
+The syncronization overhead is too expensive;
 and I tried different techniques, also spinlocks / combined with XCHANGE (or so, it has been ten years ago).
 - C is faster than perl, but not much.
 Even when optimized.
 - Same for Assembly; Assembly is faster than C (gnu gcc), WHEN optimized right.